anoma/nspec/docs/system_architecture/state/resource_machine/action.md

 - action input resources have valid resource logic proofs associated with them
 - action output resources have valid resource logic proofs associated with them
 - all compliance proofs are valid
-- transaction's $rts$ field contains valid roots used to [prove the existence of consumed resources](./action.md#input-existence-check) in the compliance proofs.
+- transaction's $rts$ field contains correct $CMtree$ roots (that were actual $CMtree$ roots at some epochs) used to [prove the existence of consumed resources](./action.md#input-existence-check) in the compliance proofs.

 > It must also be checked that the created resource was created exactly once and the consumed resource was consumed exactly once.
 These checks are performed separately from the checks above, given read access to the $CMtree$ and $NFset$ (a proving system is not expected to have access to these components).

-## Unproven actions

-An action structure that contains all of the [required proofs](./action.md#proofs) is considered proven.
-Such an action is bound to the resources it contains and cannot be modified without reconstructing the proofs.

-In case an action cannot be proven yet or is expected to be modified, the action is called unproven.
-Unproven actions are not valid actions, but might be handy when the proving context for the resource logics is still being constructed.
-Composition for unproven actions works the same way as for proven actions except that the proofs don't need to be recomputed: there were no proofs in the first place.
-Once the the context is finalised, the proofs must be created for an action to become proven and valid.